seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Thing to note:
 This is my reflection when doing this project so it is going to have my thoughts on what i felt about the project.
-I will be splitting the progress report by weeks, then I will further split between my reflections and the actual how to dos for future reference or future interns
+I will be splitting the progress report by weeks, then I will further split between my reflections and the actual how to dos for future reference or future interns.
+I will be

 # Week 0
 ## Reflections